-The supply of short-term rental (STR) housing has grown through platforms such as Airbnb leading to contradictory concerns about increasing housing prices and negative externalities.
+The supply of housing for short-term rental (STR) has grown dramatically with the emergence of platforms such as Airbnb.
+This trend has led to contradictory concerns about increasing housing prices and negative externalities.
 We provide evidence that in some areas, STRs can decrease housing prices.
 Using a parsimonious model of housing occupancy with externalities, we show the marginal effect of STRs on housing prices depends on the net impact of STRs on local amenities.
 Using zip-code-level data from Los Angeles County, California, we show heterogeneity in the marginal effects of Airbnb listings on housing prices across localities.
-We then examine a 2015 law restricting STRs in Santa Monica – where we estimate a negative relationship between STRs and housing prices.
-Using a differences-in-differences approach, we show the law increased housing prices, consistent with our theory.
-Finally, we provide evidence for our mechanism: “party-related” nuisance calls to Santa Monica police decreased after the policy was enacted.
+We then examine the consequences of a 2015 law restricting STRs within the City of Santa Monica in the coastal region of Los Angeles County.
+In that City, we estimate a negative relationship between the prevalence of STRs and housing prices.
+Using a differences-in-differences approach, we show that the 2015 law increased housing prices – which can be rationalized by our theory.
+Finally, we provide evidence for a potential mechanism: “party-related’’ nuisance calls to the Santa Monica Police Department decreased after the policy was enacted.